Pennsy Trails of Hancock County Inc.

 - Pennsy Trail construction at 400 West Trailhead

-- Watershed education for youth and adults
+- Watershed education for adults, families, scouts, and students

 - Protection of wildlife in the watershed